Machu Picchu

 Lindblad Expeditions

-On this 16-day Galápagos + Peru’s Land of the Inca cruise itinerary aboard the 96-passenger National Geographic Endeavour II, experience all the wildness of Galápagos and the sublime archaeological wonder of Machu Picchu.
+On this 16-day Exploring Galápagos, Machu Picchu and Peru’s Land of the Inca cruise itinerary aboard the 96-passenger National Geographic Endeavour II or the 48-guest National Geographic Gemini, experience all the wildness of Galápagos and the sublime archaeological wonder of Machu Picchu.
 Experience the wildlife of Galápagos, legendary for its uniqueness and lack of fear.

 See its endemic species and explore the undersea.
+Certified and experienced divers on select departures aboard National Geographic Endeavour II can take advantage of the option to scuba dive (divers must be pre-qualified and reserve their space in advance).
 Then discover the culture and history of Peru and the iconic ruins of Machu Picchu.
 Throughout you’ll explore with a top team of naturalists and historians who add layers of insight and interest to everything you do.

-Galápagos + Peru’s Land of the Inca Highlights
+Exploring Galápagos, Machu Picchu and Peru’s Land of the Inca Highlights

 • Have up-close encounters with Galápagos wildlife and explore the undersea, too